 Previously I followed the instructions to add a Self Signed Certificate using a Config Map

-This is no longer the suggested method for applying a self signed certificate to masters and agents.
+This is no longer the suggested method for applying a self signed certificate to controllers and agents.

 Instead I would like to use the new method of Creating a Sidecar Injector

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Managed controller

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Operations Center

 In order to use the sidecar injectors for this, you will first need to undo the existing config map setup.
 The following steps are to remove the certificates based on the linked steps for setting them up.

 Note: Be sure to follow these steps for all of your Pod Templates that use these certificates.

 Go to the configuration of the Pod Template.